CCThompson82/RoboND-Perception-Project/report.md

 Once parameters were set, `training.launch` was launched which resulted in a training set pickle being stored to the `pr2_robot/modelling` directory.  `train_svm` was then run, which received this training set, fit a linear svm classifer, and provided cross-validation confusion matrix for the models performance.
-The accuracy of the model exceeded 80% for all objects in a 5-fold cross-validation.
+The accuracy of the model exceeded 60% for all objects in a 5-fold cross-validation.

+![alt_text][conmat]
+**Figure 1**- Confusion matrix for svm classifier performance trained on normality and color feature extraction.

 ### ROS NODE